kickoffai/blog/_drafts/world-cup-2018-analysis.md

 As we can see, Kickoff.ai’s model performs worse than competing approaches for about 30 matches, but catches up in the end, outperforming Google and the betting odds.
-In particular, the 7<sup>th</sup> match–Peru versus Denmark–costed us a lot.
+In particular, the 7<sup>th</sup> match—Peru versus Denmark—costed us a lot.
 We were very confident that Peru would win (45%).
-Our model progressively reach back.
-First, with the 26<sup>th</sup> match–Serbia versus Switzerland–where we were confident in a Swiss win (47%).
-Then, with the 32<sup>nd</sup> match–Uruguay versus Russia–where we correctly predicted Uruguay's win with confidence (54%).
+Our model progressively reached back.
+First, with the 26<sup>th</sup> match—Serbia versus Switzerland—where we were confident in a Swiss win (47%).
+Then, with the 32<sup>nd</sup> match—Uruguay versus Russia—where we correctly predicted Uruguay's win with confidence (54%).
 On both matches, other models were more hesitating or wrong.